 Drop-offs, on the other hand, are meant for merchants who are willing and able to transport their goods to collection points for LSPs to receive them.
 This is often the case for larger companies who have their own fleet of transportation vehicles, or for those who prefer not to pay for pick-ups.

-Both pick-ups and drop-offs are common in the supply chain industry, and it is most important to choose a method that suits the level of need and viability for your eCommerce.
+Both pick-ups and drop-offs are common in the supply chain industry, and it is most important to choose a method that suits the level of need and viability for your eCommerce logistics supply chain.

-Ensuring a smooth first mile delivery is crucial to the international cross-border supply chain, particularly because it sets a precedence for the steps that happen after.
+Ensuring a smooth first mile delivery is crucial to any international eCommerce delivery, particularly because it sets a precedence for the steps that happen after.
 This means that the goods will stand a better chance of going through the next stages of the B2C supply chain in a quick and hassle-free manner.